PoriyaAbdollahi/notenevis/README.md

-This  project its  simple note app
+This  project it's  simple note app

 I used MVVM architecture and  architecture component such as Live Data